argonne-lcf/ai-testbed-userdocs/docs/sambanova/Steps-to-run-a-model-or-program.md

 ## Compile

+## TODO Use SN description of pef files here

 Compiles the model and generates a .pef file.
 This file contains information on how to reconfigure the hardware like how many compute and memory resources are required, and will be used in all subsequent steps.
 The pef files are by default saved in the 'out' directory; the SambaNova documentation advises to save pef files in separate directories with the '--output-folder' option.

+## TODO explain when it is necessary to re-compile

 Example: